lablup/backend.ai-docs-webui/docs/sftp_to_container/sftp_to_container.rst

    :alt: open remote host file directory

-Establish SSH connection with Backend.AI client package
+Establish SSH connection with GPU Platform client package
 -------------------------------------------------------

 This document describes how to establish an SSH connection to a compute session